 Because most individuals with a lost limb have such high medical costs, particularly if they need to hire round-the-clock assistance or undergo multiple procedures, it is important to understand your rights and what kind of recovery you might be able to receive.
 And if your limb was lost due to negligence or error, then you might have recourse to seek compensation.

-I’ve been representing clients in Columbus, Ohio, for nearly four decades and have the catastrophic injury law experience you need to win your case.
+I’ve been representing clients in Columbus, Ohio, for more than four decades and have the catastrophic injury law experience you need to win your case.
 I can fight for your rights and give you the representation you both need and deserve.
 Reach out to me today at 1 (877) 614-9524 and talk to me for a free initial consultation.
 I’ll Make Them Pay!®

 We can set up a consultation that works for your schedule and needs.
 If I take your case, I’ll give you my personal cell phone number so that you can reach me at any time, even outside of the traditional “9-to-5” workday.